zoisite-rb/zoisite-rb/guides/source/sign_up_and_settings.md

 ### Using Namespaces

-The Rails authentication generator already created a controller at `app/controllers/passwords_controller.rb` for password resets.
+The Zoisite authentication generator already created a controller at `app/controllers/passwords_controller.rb` for password resets.
 This means we need to use a different controller for editing passwords of authenticated users.